Thursday, March 5, 2026

 We may, of course, in perfect fairness excuse many self-described utilitarians as not being culpable for their adherence to the utilitarian attitude – since they were duped, or confused, or dazed; but the ideal outcome, at any rate, is if every avowed adherent to utilitarianism (or welfarism, hedonism, etc.), renounces his chosen ideals, publicly execrates and condemns them, never looks back at them or considers them again, and censures all his colleagues if they ever again speak favorably of them, nevermind act upon them.
 It is a tragedy that this will not happen.

-Charitably, we may say that utilitarianism at least seems unrelated to the overuse of probability theory in some of the communities where it is popular.
+Charitably, we may say that utilitarianism at least seems unrelated to the overuse of probability theory in some of the communities where it is popular, although it might not be a coincidence that the same communities are attracted to two kinds of irrationality.

 No comments: